Updated Dec 2022 (DM)

 The following terminology is used throughout this policy and other school policy.
 It is important that all members of staff are familiar with the terms used, and where a term refers to a named person, they know who that person is and how they can be contacted.

 Under-18 – Any student or visitor who is under the age of 18.
 They are deemed to be a minor by law.
-All students of the WSE Main School who are under the age of 18 have their age highlighted on their Student Card.
+All students of the WSE Main School who are under the age of 18 have their age highlighted on their name badge, which must be worn at all times on the school premises.
+Their name badges also have green stripes, while those who are 18 or over have purple stripes.
+Under-18s are also identified to class teachers on the class register.

-Vulnerable Adult – Any student or visitor to the school whose personal circumstances may make them more vulnerable than many other adults.
-Factors that may deem someone to be a vulnerable adult may include a physical disability (e.g. sight/hearing impairment, mobility impairment), special needs (e.g. learning difficulties, dyslexia), level of English (lower students may not fully understand instructions or be able to effectively express a concern), lack of local knowledge (unfamiliar with the local vicinity or customs).
+Adult at risk of harm – Any student or visitor to the school whose personal circumstances may make them more vulnerable than many other adults.
+This term replaces ‘vulnerable adult’ which was used in pervious versions of this policy.
+It is also frequently shortened to ‘adult at risk’.
+Factors that may deem someone to be an adult at risk may include a physical disability (e.g. sight/hearing impairment, mobility impairment), special needs (e.g. learning difficulties, dyslexia), level of English (students with a low level of English may not fully understand instructions or be able to effectively express a concern), lack of local knowledge (unfamiliar with the local vicinity or customs).
+Each student’s level of vulnerability may depend on the context and it cannot be assumed that someone who is not regarded as an adult at risk within the school premises doesn’t become vulnerable off-site.

-Designated Safeguarding Lead (DSL) – A named member of staff, trained to Advanced Safeguarding for the DSL, who has full overall responsibility to ensure WSE meets the aims of this policy.
-Since May 2017, the Designated Safeguarding Lead has been Lucy Collier.
-The identity of the Welfare Officer/DSL is advertised around the school in posters and on the student’s arrival she meets all new students on the Friday of their first week.
+Designated Safeguarding Lead (DSL) – A named member of staff, trained to Specialist Safeguarding for the DSL, who has full overall responsibility to ensure WSE meets the aims of this policy.
+Since September 2019, the Designated Safeguarding Lead has been Julie Ransley.
+The identity of the DSL is advertised around the school in posters and on the student’s arrival she meets all new students during their Monday tour and in a meeting on the Friday of their first week.

-Local Safeguarding Children’s Board (LSCB) - key statutory mechanism for agreeing how the relevant agencies in each local area will co-operate to safeguard and promote the welfare of children in that locality, and for ensuring the effectiveness of what they do.
-The Children Act 2004 requires each local Children’s Board authority to establish a Safeguarding Board.
-Wimbledon School of English falls within the catchment area of Merton Borough Local Safeguarding Children’s Board.
+Local Safeguarding Children’s Partnership (LSCP) - key statutory mechanism for agreeing how the relevant agencies in each local area will co-operate to safeguard and promote the welfare of children in that locality, and for ensuring the effectiveness of what they do.
+The Children Act and Social Work Act 2017 has significantly amended the Children Act 2014, and requires each local authority to establish a Safeguarding Partnership in place of what was the Local Safeguarding Children Board.
+Wimbledon School of English falls within the catchment area of Merton Borough Local Safeguarding Children’s Partnership.

 Staff Responsibilities related to Safeguarding

-A detailed description of the of the responsibilities all staff have in relation to safeguarding under-18s and vulnerable adults connected to the school can be found in the sections below.
-The overarching principles are that all staff have the responsibility to safeguard under-18s and vulnerable adults, be vigilant and know to report concerns, including small ones, or allegations and who to contact both within and outside of WSE.
-All staff must be trained in Safeguarding to the level of Basic Awareness, all Designated Persons to the level of Advanced Safeguarding and the Designated Safeguarding Person to the level of Advanced Training for the DSL.
+A detailed description of the responsibilities all staff and other adults connected to the school have in relation to safeguarding under-18s and adults at risk can be found in the sections below.
+The overarching principles are that all adults have the responsibility to safeguard under-18s and adults at risk, be vigilant and know to report concerns, including small ones, or allegations, and who to contact both within and outwith WSE.
+All staff must be trained in Safeguarding to the level of Basic Awareness, all Designated Persons and the Designated Lead to the level of Specialist Training for the DSL.

 This policy is informed by the following legislation enacted by the UK Parliament: